-Population & Public Health has facilitated the development of a suite of priority health equity indicators that will inform equity target-setting.
+Population & Public Health Surveillance has led and facilitated the development of a suite of priority health equity indicators to inform equity target-setting and support stakeholders’ efforts in improving, monitoring, and measuring equity work in BC.

 This report provides data on health inequities in B.C. based on preventable and treatable premature mortality, covering the period from 2009 to 2013.
 Released: November 2019